 Understanding Homeowners Insurance Premiums

-different factors.
-Knowing these factors can help you make smart choices and
+factors.
+Knowing these factors can help you make smart choices and save money.

 Factors Affecting Insurance Rates